 - Put the lid on the skillet and simmer, covered, for about 90 minutes, until the meat is very tender.

-- It’d difficult for water to evaporate with the lid on and on a low fire but if it does add some hot water as necessary, to keep the meat covered while it’s simmering.
+- Keep an eye on it.
+If you see the hot water evaporating by much add some hot water as necessary, to keep the meat covered while it’s simmering.